-We would like to invite you to attend the fifth annual workshop on Research Design for Causal Inference, sponsored by Northwestern University, Duke University, and the Society for Empirical Legal Studies.
+We would like to invite you to attend the Seventh Annual Workshop on Research Design for Causal Inference, sponsored by Northwestern University, Duke University, and the Society for Empirical Legal Studies.

 Research design for causal inference is at the heart of a “credibility revolution” in empirical research.
-We will cover the design of true randomized experiments and contrast them to simulations and quasi-experiments, where part of the sample is "treated" in some way, and the remainder is a control group, but the researcher controls neither the assignment of cases to treatment and control groups nor administration of the treatment.
-We will assess the kinds of causal inferences one can and cannot draw from a research design, threats to valid inference, and research designs that can mitigate those threats.
+We will cover the design of true randomized experiments and contrast them to natural or quasi experiments and to pure observational studies, where part of the sample is treated in some way, the remainder is a control group, but the researcher controls neither the assignment of cases to treatment and control groups nor administration of the treatment.
+We will assess the causal inferences one can draw from a research design, threats to valid inference, and research designs that can mitigate those threats.

 Most empirical methods courses survey a variety of methods.
-We will begin instead with the goal of causal inference, and discuss how to design research to come closer to that goal.
+We will begin instead with the goal of causal inference, and emphasize how to design research to come closer to that goal.
 The methods are often adapted to a particular study.
 Some of the methods are covered in PhD programs, but rarely in depth, and rarely with a focus on causal inference and on which methods to use with messy, real-world datasets and limited sample sizes.
-Each day will include with a Stata “workshop” to illustrate selected methods with real data and Stata code.
+Several workshop days will include a Stata “workshop” to illustrate selected methods with real data and Stata code.

-Quantitative empirical researchers (faculty and graduate students) in social science, including law, political science, economics, many business-school areas (finance, accounting, management, marketing, etc), medicine, sociology, education, psychology, etc. – indeed anywhere that causal inference is important.
+Quantitative empirical researchers (faculty and graduate students) in social science, including law, political science, economics, many business-school areas (finance, accounting, management, marketing, etc), medicine, sociology, education, psychology, etc. –anywhere that causal inference is important.

 Minimum prior knowledge